“Don’t write anything you don’t like yourself, and if you do like it, don’t take anyone’s

 -James M. Cain

-NOTE: Reviews #1-4 are available!
-They feature 55 pulp tales, have a look on the 'shop' or 'books' tabs!
+NOTE: Reviews #1-7 are available!
+They feature 80 pulp tales, have a look on the 'shop' or 'books' tabs!
+We placed 3 stories in 'Best American' anthologies last year, and hope to keep the momentum going.

 Click the video above for submission guidelines as well.

-We are looking for shorts for the 5th Review.
 All stories should fall under the Pulp 'umbrella', so horror/crime/adventure/western/Sci Fi, or anything in between.
 Any size is welcome, although understand that anything over about 20k words really belongs in the novella category.
 Payment for accepted stories is $25 and a contributor's copy of the book (although a bit of a caveat there for some international authors, we can chat about that if/when necessary).
+Authors whose stories get accepted will also be invited to participate in a round table podcast in January (optional, of course).
 Click the envelope above to go to our Submittable page.
 Story submissions are $3 apiece.
 Window will be open until approximately mid-September, depending on the editing process and number of sub's, so get 'em in while you can!
+Also, NO AI submissions of any kind will be considered.

 We are not currently accepting submissions for book-length manuscripts, though that can (and will) change in the future, so check back from time to time (or check our Instagram, which updates daily).